Lee Plaza (Detroit)

-The Lee Plaza (also known as the Lee Plaza Hotel or Lee Plaza Apartments) is a vacant 16-story high-rise apartment building located at 2240 West Grand Boulevard, about one mile west of New Center along West Grand Boulevard, an area in Detroit, Michigan.
+The Lee Plaza (also known as the Lee Plaza Hotel or Lee Plaza Apartments) is a vacant 16-story high-rise apartment building undergoing restoration located at 2240 West Grand Boulevard, about one mile west of New Center along West Grand Boulevard, an area in Detroit, Michigan.
 It is a registered historic site by the state of Michigan and was added to the United States National Register of Historic Places on November 5, 1981.
 Designed by Charles Noble and constructed in 1929, it rises to 16 floors and is an excellent example of Art Deco architecture of the 1920s.

 History

 The Lee Plaza Hotel was built in 1928 for Ralph T. Lee, a Detroit developer.
 Noted residential architect Charles Noble designed the building.
 It was constructed to be an upscale apartment with hotel services.
 Decorated with sculpture and tile outside, the structure rivaled the Book-Cadillac and Statler Hotels for architectural notice in Detroit during the 1920s.
 The building opened in 1929, but Lee quickly sold it to the Detroit Investment Co.
-Like many companies, the Detroit Investment Co. had financial issues at the beginning of the Great Depression, and the Lee Plaza went through a series of owners, some of whom Ralph T. Lee had an interest in.
+Like many companies, the Detroit Investment Co. had financial issues at the beginning of the Great Depression, and the Lee Plaza went through a series of owners, some of which Ralph T. Lee held an interest.
 By 1935 both Ralph Lee and the Lee Plaza were bankrupt.

-The ownership of the building was tied up in court until 1943.
+The ownership of the building was tied-up in court until 1943.
 However, in that time luxury apartment living had fallen out of favor, residents left, and the hotel started renting rooms to transient guests.
 In 1968, the city of Detroit turned the building into a senior citizens' complex.
-However, in the 1980s, the Lee began losing residents, and the building was finally closed in 1997.
+However, in the 1980s, the Lee began losing residents, and the building finally closed in 1997.

 Since that time, the Lee Plaza has been stripped of many of its architectural elements.
 The city has looked for a redeveloper, and in 2015, developer Craig Sasser, announced a $200 million redevelopment of Lee Plaza and the surrounding area.
 However, in October 2016, Harold Ince, interim executive director of the Detroit Housing Commission announced that the planned redevelopment appears dead after Sasser failed to purchase the property.
 In December 2017, the city issued an RFP (requests for proposal) for the 17-story Lee Plaza Tower on West Grand Boulevard at Lawton Street.
 The city received three proposals to redevelop the historic tower in March 2018 but ultimately decided in July that none were viable reuses of the 1929 building.
 New proposals for the building, which has undergone a $400,000, two-phase stabilization project, are now being accepted on a rolling basis.